Equidistribution in Families of Abelian Varieties and Uniformity

-The assertion follows immediately from Lemmas \ref{lemma:equilibrium} and \ref{lemma::degree_estimate}. \end{proof}
+The assertion follows immediately from Lemmas \ref{lemma:equilibrium} and \ref{lemma:rathertrivialestimate}. \end{proof}

-So far, we have only established (Lemma \ref{lemma::degree_estimate}) and needed the following inequalities:
+So far, we have only established (in Lemma \ref{lemma::degree_estimate}) and needed the following degree inequalities:

-Having almost established equidistribution, we can show that the middle inequality is in fact an equality.\footnote{This would also follow by using \cite[Proposition 13]{Gauthier2019}, but it seems noteworthy that equidistribution can be also used to prove this assertion and so we follow this approach.
+Having almost proven equidistribution in Lemma \ref{lemma:equidistribution_estimate} above, we can show that the middle inequality is in fact an equality.\footnote{This would also follow from \cite[Proposition 13]{Gauthier2019}, but it seems noteworthy that equidistribution can be also used to prove this assertion and so we follow this approach.
 Furthermore, this choice makes our argument more self-contained and less technical.}

 \begin{lemma} The limit

 exists in $(0,\infty)$. \end{lemma}